W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 including 90 Minutes in Heaven.

-"In the often bewildering world of book publishing, aspiring
+"In the often bewildering world of book publishing, aspiring authors need

-authors need more than desire, creative skill, and something worthwhile to say.
-They also need a road
+more than desire, creative skill, and something worthwhile to say.
+They also need a road map.
+My friend Terry

-map.
-My friend Terry Whalin offers a map even Rand-McNally couldn’t top.
-If you have any inclination
+Whalin offers a map even Rand-McNally couldn’t top.
+If you have any inclination toward getting a book

-toward getting a book published, you’ll do well by studying this book first."
+published, you’ll do well by studying this book first."

---Larry Libby, Senior Editor, Multnomah
+--Larry Libby, Senior Editor, Multnomah Publishers

 "If every proposal I received followed the rules

 of Book Proposals That Sell, my job would be a lot easier!
-Whalin has produced an
+Whalin has produced an indispensable

-indispensable tool that is both practical and powerful."
+tool that is both practical and powerful."

-"A tremendous book with crisp, concise and insightful advice that
+"A tremendous book with crisp, concise and insightful advice that make

-make this an invaluable resource for every writer!
+this an invaluable resource for every writer!
 Ignore his counsel at your peril."

 --Steve Laube, Literary Agent and President, The Steve Laube